-In the world of dance, the place of competitions is a contentious issue.
+In the world of dance, the place of competition is a contentious issue.
 Some ballet schools argue that students who focus on competitions learn to be ‘trick ponies’ and their technique suffers as a consequence.
-Others dance studios argue that competitions offer dancers many opportunities to perform and are important in developing an all-round dancer.
+Other dance studios argue that competitions offer dancers many opportunities to perform and are important in developing an all-round dancer.

 Because of the controversial nature of the topic, I thoroughly investigated both sides of the issue.
 There were 6 pros and cons on each side that really stuck out to me as being strong cases for why or why not you should allow your child to take part in the competitive world of dance.
 I hope they help you in working out what is best for you and your child!

 |Work in a team||The focus is in the wrong place|

 |Gain Exposure||Not all competitions are equal|

 |It can be a lot of fun||Commitment – all in or all out!|

 Competitive dance can be an enriching experience for kids of all ages.
 Like any other sport or club that competes, it offers many benefits that they wouldn’t get going to a non-competitive dance school.
 So let’s take a closer look at the pros of participating in competitive dance.

 Dancing can be a very lonely hobby to follow.
 This is because when dancing, you focus on yourself.
 How your lines are looking, what you need to work on to improve your strength, alignment, and flexibility.
 What you need to do to get the next principal or featured role.
 When you look at others in a classroom it becomes very easy to compare and judge yourself and them and making friends based on comparison and judgment is not easy nor a great basis for a friendship.